SimonGolms/ngx-ionic-image-viewer/projects/ngx-ionic-image-viewer/README.md

     <tbody>
         <tr>
             <td>Description</td>
-            <td>The Image URL to display a high-resolution image instead of the original image when opening the viewer.</td>
+            <td>The image url to display a high-resolution image instead of the original image when opening the viewer.</td>
         </tr>
         <tr>
             <td>Attribute</td>